dozie2022/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes the owner of a file
+Script that creates an empty file